molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ### 1.1.
 Basic overview

-It is the storage that is hosted on the tapes on the remote location.
-Currently we only have one archive provider - [SURF](https://www.surf.nl/en/services/data-archive).
+Remote archive is the storage, that is hosted on the tapes on the remote location.
+Remote archive is connected to the UMCG research HPC clusters.
+Currently, only [SURF archive](https://www.surf.nl/en/services/data-archive) is available as archive provider.

 The following guidelines apply to this archive storage